Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 inform.story
 	The idea is to build the ( guard, ( trigger:(bar,on), action ) )
-	each corresponding to oen of the above-described action-threads.
+	each corresponding to one of the above-described action-threads, and when all are instantiated to generate the following report from the internalized data structure, per action

+	: "occurrence" ON|OFF	// action
+	  in
+		"occurrence" ON|OFF
+		"occurrence" ON|OFF
+		...
+	    on
+		"occurrence" ON|OFF
+		"occurrence" ON|OFF
+		...
+	      /
+		"occurrence" ON|OFF
+		"occurrence" ON|OFF
+		...
+	    on
+		...
+	      /
+		...
+	  in
+		...
+	    on
+		...
+	      /
+		...
+	:: // action-generated occurrences, if there are "occurrence"
+		"occurrence"
+		...

+	The construction takes place in :inform which replaces :output from output.story.

 	We start with
 		do :< guard, bar, on >: !!

-	then, on the way to the action, we traverse the levels, each consisting of a number of
+	Then, on the way to the action, we traverse the levels, each consisting of a number of
 			IN	// starting the level only*
 			ON	// starting the level only*